emma-bell/Microbial_MetaOmics/05_Annotation.md

 LSLIEKAQESFDSKKVKEMEEKLRGQGFTLDDFLDQMEQMKSLGPLDQLLEMIPGANSKQ
 ```

-Make the directory for our annotation:
+Now let's make a directory for our METABOLIC annotation:
 ```
 mkdir 05_Annotation/metabolic
 ```